Is Your Employment in New Zealand Fair?

 Minimum Wage in New Zealand

-The minimum wage in New Zealand is reviewed every year.
+The minimum wage in New Zealand is reviewed every year, and you can view the current minimum wage on the Employment New Zealand website run by the New Zealand Government.
 This is the minimum pay before tax.
-As of 2021, it is NZ$20 an hour.
-This also applies to piece rates which is the money paid to an employee per fruit picked or garments produced, for example.
+This also applies to “piece rates” which are the money paid to an employee per fruit picked or garments produced, for example.
 Even if you are paid by the piece, you should still not get paid less than the minimum wage.
+Learn more about piece rates in the context of fruit picking in our guide to the Apple Picking Season in New Zealand.

 Rest and Meal Breaks at Work